BlueBrain/basalt/doc/source/contents/graphs.rst

     ...     edge(Vertex.CATEGORY, Vertex.CATEGORY)

-:mod:`basalt.schema` module provides 3 important symbols:
+:mod:`basalt.schema` module provides 4 important symbols:

 * :func:`basalt.schema.vertex`: directive to declare a vertex.
 It take a name, an enum value type, and optional a serialization method.
 * :func:`basalt.schema.edge`: a directive to specify a connection between 2 type of vertices.
 Because an edge can also have a payload, a serialization method can also be given to the `edge` function.
+* :func:`basalt.schema.directed`: a directive to specify whether the graph is directed or not.
+  Default is undirected.
 * :class:`basalt.schema.MetaGraph`: a base class having a custom metaclass that takes the directives below into account.